hsiaocy/hsiaocy.github.io/learningnotes/_posts/2019-01-24-Little-Crawling-Issue.md

 author: chunyi_hsiao
 tags: [Crawling, Python]
 share: true
 ---

+This is in regard with the data crawling.

 Today I probably did the rehearsal for my end-term defense (still to tired to believe this shit through).
 And EVENTUALLY I can start to study and to build the quantitative trading and system.
 But, after knowing a bit of this work, I convince myself and start the big shit from now on.

 Thereby the first try is to prepare(crawling) the data for the traiiiiiiiiiiiiiiiiiiiiining, yup it is a long way to run.